17 Fundraising Ideas to Raise More Money

 We get it: a smart repertoire of fundraising ideas is hard to come by despite its importance to success.
-With that in mind, here is our carefully curated list of 17 tips and tricks on how to make your next fundraiser more successful – we picked them up along the way from people like you!
+With that in mind, GiveForward wants to help you with our carefully curated list of 17 tips and tricks on how to make your next fundraiser more successful – we picked them up along the way from people like you!

 Revive old school favorites

 Okay, we know.
 Since the dawn of ages, everyone and their mom has had a bake sale to raise money.
 But the simplicity of this fundraiser idea is what’s helped it withstand time.
 A unique twist on this classic will set you apart.
 Here are our suggestions:

 - Don’t generalize.
 The quickest way to be overlooked is to have a run-of-the-mill bake sale.
 Try specializing in one specific product, and give your sale a compelling tagline.
 A great example of the bake sale model done right is Alex’s Lemonade Stand Foundation for cancer.
 Four-year-old Alex Scott had the right idea specializing in lemonade and making her cause explicit.

 - Get foot traffic.
 Organize your sale around a larger event if you can, like a sports game or a carnival.
 But don’t count on strangers to make your sale a success.
 Make sure you promote the heck out of it with old-school flyers and more modern social media campaigns.
 Drawing a crowd of supporters will attract even more people to your sale.

 Hosting a yard sale is another tried and true fundraising technique that gets a bad rap for being “boring.”
 But what’s old can be new again, as long as you’re willing to have fun with it.
 Take it from us: